JustaTurtle21/Calculator-made-in-py/README.md

 # Calculator-made-in-py
-A calculator mad by me for fun.
+A calculator made by me for fun.
 You can do addition, subtraction, multiplication and trigonometry